echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/vitaminA.md

 # Vitamin A
 Vitamin A is an essential fat-soluble vitamin.
-Its main functions are in vision and cell growth.
+Its main functions are in vision, cell growth, and antioxidant activities.

 ## Classification
 - Retinoids (animal source)